-- For cars, vans and buses: warning of driver drowsiness and distraction (e.g. smartphone use while driving), intelligent speed assistance, reversing safety with camera or sensors, and data recorder ('black box') in case of an accident - For cars and vans: lane-keeping assistance, advanced emergency braking and improved seat belts (crash-tested) - For trucks and buses: specific requirements to improve the direct line of vision of bus and truck drivers and to remove blind spots, plus systems at the front of the vehicle to detect and warn vulnerable road users (especially when turning).
+For cars, vans and buses: warning of driver drowsiness and distraction (e.g. smartphone use while driving), intelligent speed assistance, reversing safety with camera or sensors, and data recorder ('black box') in case of an accident

 Active safety

 Many of today's passenger cars and commercial vehicles are fitted with the first wave of active safety technology; approximately 80-90% of the cars on Europe's roads come equipped with technologies such as anti-lock braking systems (ABS) and electronic stability control (ESC) to prevent the driver losing control of the vehicle while braking or steering.
 A second wave of active safetu measures is now being introduced - based on cutting-edge technology such as onboard sensors, radar, cameras, GPS and lasers - to prevent a collision entirely or, if a collision really is unavoidable, to slow the vehicle before impact.
 Both of these measures can save lives